munificent/craftinginterpreters/book/calls-and-functions.md

 <aside name="fun">

-Yes, I am proud of myself for this, thank you for asking.
+Yes, I *am* proud of myself for this dumb joke, thank you for asking.

 </aside>